Last updated: January 2026

 Quick Answer

 My child has blisters on hands, feet, and mouth - is it HFMD?
-YES, these are classic symptoms of Hand, Foot, and Mouth Disease (HFMD), a common viral infection in children that usually resolves on its own in 7-10 days.
+Often YES, these are classic symptoms of Hand, Foot, and Mouth Disease (HFMD), a common viral infection in children that usually resolves on its own in 7-10 days.
+Your pediatrician can confirm the diagnosis.

-Don’t panic if your child is diagnosed with HFMD!
+Try not to panic if your child is diagnosed with HFMD!
 While it looks scary with painful blisters and sores, it’s usually a mild illness.
-Most children recover completely within a week without any treatment.
+Most children recover within a week without any specific treatment.
 It’s extremely common in India, especially during monsoon and post-monsoon seasons, and spreads quickly in schools and daycares.
 The key is managing symptoms and preventing spread to other family members.

 What is Hand, Foot, and Mouth Disease?